emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-Exposed-by-Patterns.md

 - **Is disclosure justified?** Yes.
 Responsible disclosure of complexity vulnerabilities is not only ethical, it's essential.
 If a system permits unbounded execution time due to input structure, users are at risk.

 ### Legal Landscape
-- **CFAA:** Under the Computer Fraud and Abuse Act, sending crafted inputs to intentionally degrade system performance may be considered "unauthorized access" or "causing damage to a protected computer," especially if availability is affected.
+- **CFAA:** Under the Computer Fraud and Abuse Act, sending crafted inputs to intentionally degrade system performance may be considered unauthorized access or causing damage to a protected computer, especially if availability is affected.
 Courts have interpreted denial-of-service attacks as violations under certain conditions.
 - **International Frameworks:** Several jurisdictions now recognize resource exhaustion attacks as cybercrime, even if they do not involve access violations or data theft.
 <br /><br />
 # Mitigations and Best Practices